hometlt/starcraft-game-launcher/README.md

 # game-launcher
-Resurgense Of The Storm launcher
+StarCraft Mod "Resurgense Of The Storm" Installer And Launcher